I'm a writer and first year graduate student in Psychology at Yale University.

 In 2012, I graduated with a B.S. in psychology from Yale University, where I studied a lot of philosophy and nonfiction writing.
-I grew up in a small town in rural, upstate New York, and I currently live in Durham, NC, where I've grown to appreciate string porch lights, meditation, and mason jars.
+I grew up in a small town in rural, upstate New York, and spent five years in Durham, NC after graduating, where I worked with Dan Ariely at the Center for Advanced Hindsight.
+After spending time in the south, I've grown to appreciate string porch lights, meditation, and mason jars.
 I've recently started collecting vinyl records, and I spend my free time reading, drinking tea, and trying to figure out how to live with less stuff.
 My parents emigrated from Romania, and I care about animal welfare and fighting poverty.

 I have a rescue dog, Toad, who is great.